 This version of Spider Solitaire uses a deck of 78 cards.
-It will consist of one or two suits, depending on the difficulty of the tournament:
+It will consist of one or two suits, depending on the tournament settings.
+In the 1-Suit version, the deck consists of just Spades, six of each card (six Kings, six Queens, and so forth).
+In the 2-Suit version, there are both Spades and Hearts (three of each card).

 You can also move groups of cards, as long as they are both in sequence and of the same suit.
 For example, consider the following column:

 You could move the 8♠, the 8♠ + 9♠, or the 8♠ + 9♠ + 10♠, but you couldn't move all four cards, as there is a break in the sequence between the 10 and the Queen.
 Another example:

 Here you can move the 5♠, or the 5♠ + 6♠, but you couldn't also include the 7♥ since it is of a different suit.

-Note that there is an extra column, called the "Free Column", which is empty at the start of the game.
+Note that there is an extra column, called the "Free Column," which is empty at the start of the game.
 It is available for use at any time if you need it.
-However, if you can successfully complete the game without placing any cards in this column, you will receive bonus points.
+However, if you can successfully complete the game without placing any cards in this column, you will receive 100 bonus points.

 If a successful move leaves a column with only face-down cards, the top face-down card is automatically flipped over.

-Once you complete a sequence of same-suit cards running from King down to Ace, that sequence is removed from play, and a small spider will descend from the top of the screen indicating this achievement.
+Once you complete a sequence of same-suit cards running from King to Ace, that sequence is removed from play, and a small spider will descend from the top of the screen indicating this achievement.
 Remove six of these sequences to successfully complete the game.

-Move cards with the mouse by clicking and dragging them to new columns.
+Move cards with the mouse by tapping/clicking and dragging them to new columns.
 If the new location is not a valid place to put the card, it will snap back to the original location.

 You can move a group of cards by selecting the highest-ranked card in the group you want to move.
 Note that this group of cards must be of the same suit in order to move them.
 If the new location is not a valid place to put the group, the group will snap back to its original location.

 If the Undo button is active, you can click on it to undo your last move.

-Receive 25 points for every face-down tableau card you reveal.
+- Receive 25 points for every face-down tableau card you reveal.

-Receive 100 points for each complete sequence you remove (King through Ace).
+- Receive 100 points for each complete sequence you remove (King through Ace).

-You'll earn 100 bonus points if you successfully complete the game (removing all six sequences) without using the Free Column.
+- You'll earn 100 bonus points if you successfully complete the game (removing all six sequences) without using the Free Column.

 Time Bonus = ( TR ) x ( CS / 6 )

-Try to expose face-down cards as quickly as possible to open up new moves.
+- Try to expose face-down cards as quickly as possible to open up new moves.

-Try to create empty columns as early as possible, which can then be used to help build in-suit sequences.
+- Try to create empty columns as early as possible, which can then be used to help build in-suit sequences.